What are Personalised Assessment Arrangements?

-Personalised Assessment Arrangements (PAA) ensure all students are given an equal opportunity for assessment.
-If you have a diagnosed Specific Learning Difficulty (SpLD) or a medical condition that may affect your performance in written exams, you can apply for PAA.
+Personalised Assessment Arrangements (PAA) aim to provide an environment that gives all students an equal opportunity for assessment.
+If you have a diagnosed Specific Learning Difficulty (SpLD) such as dyslexia, dyspraxia, a neurodiverse disability such as ADHD, autism, a long term medical or mental health condition or other disability that may affect your ability to engage in written assessments, you can apply for PAA.

-Students who are eligible for a Personal Assessment Arrangement can request for arrangements which can include: (but are not limited to)
+Students who are eligible for a Personalised Assessment Arrangement can request arrangements which can include:

-Having a coursework coversheet or exam script sticker that informs the examiner of your specific learning disability
+- Having a neurodiversity assessment coversheet or exam script sticker that informs the examiner of your specific learning disability

-Using a computer or laptop (provided by the Examinations Team) to type up answers for a written exam.
+- Using a computer or laptop, provided by the Examinations Office, to type up answers for a written exam.

-Requesting for the text on your exam paper to be a larger than size 14; our standard font size.
+- Requesting for the text on your exam paper to be larger than font size 14.

 You can see more examples of the PAA arrangements made at King's in our article What arrangements are generally made for students with Personalised Assessment Arrangements (PAA)?